 - Please use the Q and A Forum on eClass to ask questions about course requirements/schedules.
 You should use this forum to ask questions that may be of general interest to the whole class (e.g., clarification regarding requirements for an assignment).
 The teaching team will be monitoring this forum and answering questions and concerns regularly.
-You can expect an answer within 48 hours, although we will do our best to respond as fast as we can. - If you have a question regarding grading or would like to discuss your development in the course, please contact the Teaching Assistant assigned to your surname: A through Mal names: contact TA Jessica Padgett; Mar through Z names: contact TA Melissa Major. - As email loads are exceptionally high during remote courses, please reserve the use of email to Dr. Cila for personal concerns only (i.e., cannot be addressed through use of the Q and A forum or your Teaching Assistant). - Please see the "netiquette" guide on eClass for guidance on how to interact professionally with the teaching team and your peers throughout the course.
+You can expect an answer within 48 hours, although we will do our best to respond as fast as we can. - If you have a question regarding grading or would like to discuss your development in the course, please contact the Teaching Assistant assigned to your surname: A through Lam names: contact TA George Tomou; Lat through Z names: contact TA Tasfia Ahsan. - As email loads can be exceptionally high during remote courses, please reserve the use of email to Dr. Cila for personal concerns only (i.e., cannot be addressed through use of the Q and A forum or your Teaching Assistant).
+Whenever you send an email, you MUST include the course number and section (i.e., PSYC 2010 P) in the subject line. - Please see the "netiquette" guide on eClass for guidance on how to interact professionally with the teaching team and your peers throughout the course.